Debbie Dingell's Big Idea: Dethrone Iowa, New Hampshire as first presidential primary states

 SEN. RICK SCOTT'S BIG IDEA: IMPOSE CONGRESSIONAL TERM LIMITS

 Q: You are a Michigander.
-You'd like obviously like to see Michigan go first?
+You'd like obviously like to see Michigan go first.

 Dingell: No. If I'm going to do this and really bring about change, I have to be pure.
 And pure isn't Michigan going first.
 Pure is a system that gives every state the opportunity to have that kind of attention and Michigan may actually get hurt by this because I may say 'no,' Michigan shouldn't be part of this because we're going to go win this fight.